IRS-PM/IRS-PM-2020-11-01-IS02FT-GRP2-E-Diagnostics/README.md

 Your-E-Diagnostic is a project for Intelligent Reasoning Systems in National University of Singapore.

-The system asked the symptoms from users and make a disease prediction according to their syptoms.
+The system askes the symptoms from users and makes a disease prediction according to their syptoms.

 All the functions are programmed based on Python and presented on a HTML page